abdulbadii/find-list-search-filter-filesystem-thoroughly/README.md

-Click, copy "List.sh" above, then paste and prepend this Bash function inside ~/.bashrc file
+Click, copy "list.sh" above, then paste, prepend this Bash function inside ~/.bashrc file

 Find, list specific file and/or directory recursively with the same find utility useful options.

 Would print its:
 - Size                                          -s
 - Last modification time                        -t
 - Information on file found (whether 64/32 bit binary etc)    -i
 - Dependencies of file found in one level depth             -d